vuongducphuong/documentation/content/applications/sales/crm/optimize/gamification.rst

 .. image:: gamification/goal_definitions.png
    :align: center
-   :alt: View of the goal definition form and a goal definition being created for Odoo Sales
+   :alt: View of the goal definition form and a goal definition being created for Leansoft Sales

 .. note::
    Goals may include your database setup as well (e.g. set your company data and a timezone,